Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM) Training for Professionals

 The treatment has many interesting and unique characteristics including the fact that the parent and child are coached live – in real time – to shape new interaction patterns.
 The motto of Kurtz Psychology Consulting PC is changing interactions one at a time and no treatment captures this process better than PCIT and PCIT-SM.
 In the office, we use a one-way mirror to coach parents with a wireless earpiece – sometimes called a “bug-in-the-ear.”
 (The one-way mirror is preferred but not required in all PCIT settings.)
 On the internet, we help families with live coaching via their own tablets, laptops, or phones.

-Training towards certification involves completing the initial didactic course as well as case consultation for one year, during which time therapists treat at least two cases to graduation.
-Payment plans are available to spread out the cost of the training.
-There is an additional fee of $35 per person for those seeking CEs for through APA or PCIT International.
+Fees: The course fee is $3,000 and payment plans are available to spread out the cost of the training with $2,000 paid at the time of registration and 5 monthly payments of $200 after that.
+There is an additional fee of $45 per person for those seeking CEs for through APA, NASW, PCIT International or ASHA.
 Case review is accomplished most easily by our review of sessions either live or recorded by you and uploaded to our HIPAA-compliant secure cloud website.
 There are many options for infrastructure and we will work with you to optimize your setup.
 You are essentially creating a portfolio of your work doing PCIT-SM.

 Instructional Levels: Intermediate and Advanced.